-The following table shows the Corporation's drill rigs for each of its geographic locations, as of April 30, 2021:
+The following table shows the Corporation's drill rigs for each of its geographic locations, as of April 30, 2022:

 Geographic Location Number of Drill Rigs Percentage of Total Drill Rigs of the Corporation

-Canada - U.S. 273 47%
+Canada - U.S. 279 46%

-South and Central America 202 34%
+South and Central America 204 34%

-Asia and Africa 113 19%
+Australasia and Africa 120 20%

-Total 588 100%
+Total 603 100%

-Types of drill rigs currently used by the Corporation include diamond core rigs (surface and underground), reverse circulation rigs, surface drill and blast rigs, rotary rigs, sonic rigs, and percussive/longhole drills.
+Types of drill rigs currently used by the Corporation include diamond core rigs (surface and underground), reverse circulation rigs, surface drill and blast rigs, rotary rigs, and percussive/longhole rigs.
 The drill rig selected for a particular job depends upon the specific conditions involved (i.e. terrain, depth and size of hole, remoteness of location, physical constraints, required mobility, etc.).
-Many of the Corporation's surface drill rigs are unitized, which means that they are mobile and include a drill shack, tower, supply pumps, water pumps, skid mounts and all other necessary drilling equipment.
+In Canada and certain other jurisdictions, many of the Corporation's surface drill rigs are unitized, which means that they are mobile and include a drill shack, tower, supply pumps, water pumps, skid mounts and all other necessary drilling equipment.
 Depending on conditions, the Corporation may utilize truck, skid, or track-mounted rigs.
-The Corporation also owns numerous skidders to tow drill rigs in rough terrain and tractor-trailers to transport drill rigs on highways and a variety of other vehicles.
+The Corporation also owns numerous skidders to tow drill rigs in rough terrain and tractor-trailers to transport drill rigs on highways as well as a variety of other vehicles.